JoDehli/PyLoxone/README.md

     service: loxone.event_websocket_command
 ```

 The commands for each entity can be found in the structure file.
-You can download it from the [Loxone Hompage](https://www.loxone.com/dede/kb/api/).
+You can download it from the [Loxone Homepage](https://www.loxone.com/dede/kb/api/).

 ## How do you get the uuid?

-If you need the UUID of an entity to use it in a service call or to manually add it to Home Assistant, you can get it from your Loxone setup by visit the folowing site with your prefered browser:
+If you need the UUID of an entity to use it in a service call or to manually add it to Home Assistant, you can get it from your Loxone setup by visit the following site with your prefered browser:

 ```
 http://{ip-address-of-your-loxone}:{port}/data/LoxAPP3.json